 Marina Pickles is the University’s Student and Graduate Enterprise Manager.

-As well as organising a range of competitions and events – including workshops, drop-ins, forums and business clinics – she also provides support to new and existing student and graduate businesses.
+As well as organising competitions and events – including workshops, drop-ins, and business clinics – she also provides support to new and existing student and graduate businesses.

-Based in the Enterprise Office, Marina can help you assess the commercial potential of your innovative business ideas and offer advice on
+Part of the Enterprise Office, but based in The Glendonbrook Centre for Enterprise Development (Brockington Building), Marina can help you to assess the commercial potential of your innovative business ideas and offer advice on:

 - developing your idea